 Trains also offer up the unknown.
 Sometimes they are an ominous setting filled with death and heartbreak.
 They might be a last-minute attempt to escape or resolve a situation.
 Trains are hope.

-For our April 2021 Uncorked Reading Challenge, we are exploring some of the best books set on trains.
+Back for one of our Uncorked Reading Challenge themes, we explored some of the best books set on trains.
 Don’t miss these train thrillers, train-set mysteries, and contemporary and historical fiction train novels sure to make you want to hop on or off a train.

 For some of these books, trains or their tracks will sit in the backdrop.
 For others, one train ride might change their entire life.